zzctmac/smart-selection-artifact/INSTALL.md

 ### Run Script

-To run the script to do the analysis work, firstly, you need to unzip six zip files.
+To run the script to do the analysis work, firstly, you need to unzip data zip files.
 For example, you can use the following command (or you can make it on your own):
 ```shell
 unzip 'experimental_data/data_fo*zip' -d ./experimental_data
 unzip 'experimental_data/b1*zip' -d ./experimental_data